UpstreamDataInc/amodbus/README.rst

 - :code:`pip` for those who just want to use the library
 - :code:`git clone` for those who wants to help or just are curious

-Be aware that there are a number of project, who have forked pymodbus and
+Be aware that there are a number of project, who have forked amodbus and

 - seems just to provide a version frozen in time
-- extended pymodbus with extra functionality
+- extended amodbus with extra functionality

 The latter is not because we rejected the extra functionality (we welcome all changes), but because the codeowners made that decision.